smartcontractkit/chainlink/integration-tests/load/README.md

 - what are the limits if we add more and more products of the same type, each product have a stable RPS, we vary only amount of products
 - update test #3 with optimal params and workload to constantly run in CI

 Implementing test #1 is **mandatory** for each product.
-Tests #2,#3,#4 are optional if you need to figure out your product scaling or node/cluster capacity.
+Tests 2, 3, and 4 are optional depending on what how you expect the product to operate and under what conditions.

 ## Usage